 Fortunately, you’re not out there alone.
 One great resource to get you started is the Bplans ebook How to Pitch and Get Funded, a free download.
 From there, there are dozens of resources to help you, and they come in all shapes and sizes, guaranteeing there will be something to suit your needs.

 Prezi is a SaaS company that offers what I like to call a “slide deck on steroids.”
-Because Prezi uses motion-based design, presentations tend to look a lot more slick than they do when created using classic presentation tools like Powerpoint.
+Because Prezi uses motion-based design, presentations tend to look a lot slicker than they do when created using classic presentation tools like Powerpoint.

 Essentially, it’s a SaaS alternative to PowerPoint or Keynote.
 It lets you sync lots of different presentations; it allows you to present when you’re offline (despite being a cloud-based solution) and it gives you more of a “blank canvas” feel rather than constraining you to the structure of a traditional slide deck.
 It’s a bit like a mind-map, with the camera “zooming in on” different ideas as you walk through your presentation.
 If you put the time in, you can get amazing results.